openwsn-berkeley/lakers/examples/lakers-ffi-riot/README.md

 It uses ARM's Crypto Cell as crypto backend.
 See [Requirements](#requirements) below.

+Note: it only demonstrates key generation and preparation of message 1.

 # Build and run

 First, go to the top level directory and generate the headers and static library: